 Focus on the Long-Term Benefits

-Sometimes the best way to push through fear is to remind yourself why you’re doing it.
+Sometimes the best way to push through fear is to remind yourself why you’re going to the dentist.
 Regular dental visits prevent tooth decay, gum disease, and other health issues that can lead to pain and costly treatments down the road.
-Think of each appointment as a proactive step toward a healthier, more confident smile.
+Think of each appointment as a proactive step toward a healthier and more confident smile.
 Visualizing the benefits may help shift your mindset from dread to motivation.

-At Claremont Dental Institute, we understand how debilitating dental anxiety can be.
+At Claremont Dental Institute, we understand how hard it can be to get care if you have dental anxiety.
 If you have a fear of the dentist, you can still get the treatment you need.
 We offer sedation dentistry and an understanding team of dental professionals to help.
 Contact our office today to schedule your consultation and learn more.